1. Clearly Define Scope

 Guide – Security Test: Scope & Frequency

-Encripto has written guides for web application and network security testing, addressing issues related to recommended testing frequency, scope and methodology.
+We recommend that you read our guides for web application and network security testing, where you can find tips related to recommended testing frequency, scope and methodology.